 Make this sausage bolognese sauce for your next weeknight meal.
 It’s easy, simple, and delicious tossed with your favorite pasta.

 The classic bolognese recipe is incredibly rich, delicious, and truly a labor of love.
 It requires patience and time (as much as 3 hours sometimes) for the sauce to achieve the ideal authentic taste.

 Now you can enjoy a bowl of this deep, meaty sauce in a fraction of the time.
 It’s not your traditional bolognese sauce but a quick version that does not require a lot of ingredients or a lot of time.
 In fact, you can whip up this sauce even on the busiest of days.

 With the perfect combination of ground chicken, bacon, and Italian sausage.
-This simple bolognese sauce is lighter than traditional sauce.
+This sausage bolognese sauce is lighter than traditional sauce.
 It’s perfectly seasoned and simmered to rich savory perfection.